Congratulations! You’re engaged.

 To book your Registrars call us on 0345 60 80 198.

-Anyone wanting to marry or form a civil partnership in England or Wales must register their intention to do so; this is called Giving Notice.
-This is a legal requirement that must be completed prior to your marriage or civil partnership ceremony taking place.
+Prior to your marriage or civil partnership taking place you and your partner must first register your intention to do so; this is called Giving Notice.
+This is a legal requirement that must be completed before your marriage or civil partnership ceremony can take place.

 Giving Notice means declaring you are free to marry or form a civil partnership, and requires you to attend a face to face appointment at your local register office.
 Where you must provide certain documents to prove your name, age and nationality.